(Avail. 24/7)

 8. A successful resolution ends in you receiving an order granting your criminal expungement.

-The district court judge has up to 30 days from the date of your hearing to issue a final written order that grants or denies your petition.
+The district court judge has up to 30 days from your hearing to issue a final written order that grants or denies your petition.
 However, it is possible that he or she can hand down a decision on the day of the hearing.

 Contact Grano Law Offices, P.C. for an Initial Strategy Session

-If you qualify for an Expungement, you have the right to live a life free from stigma related to your past actions.
+If you qualify for an Expungement, you can live a life free from stigma related to your past actions.
 As a former New Mexico prosecutor, I have the knowledge, insight, and confidence you need to feel like you are leveraging the power of a strategic criminal defense attorney.

-You can reach out to my office today for an initial strategy session.
-Request yours today by calling (505) 426-8711.
-Or you can complete my convenient and secure contact form.
+You can contact my office today for an initial strategy session.
+Call (505) 426-8711 to request yours, or complete our secure contact form below.

 Blog Categories